jasonvds/nomnom/src/recipes/zesty-quinoa-salad.md

 ---

 Bring water and quinoa to a boil in a saucepan.
 Reduce heat to medium-low, cover, and simmer until quinoa is tender and water has been absorbed, 10 to 15 minutes.
 Set aside to cool.

+Meanwhile, whisk olive oil, lime juice, cumin, salt, and red pepper flakes together in a small bowl.

+Combine quinoa, tomatoes, black beans, and green onions in a large bowl.
+Pour dressing over quinoa mixture; toss to coat.
+Stir in cilantro; season with salt and black pepper.

+Serve immediately or chill in the refrigerator.
+This definitely tastes better the next day!